 "The creditors are all savvy operators who will now be in the driver's seat, which will raise the prospect of a turnaround," said Tang from United First Partners.

-"Everyone involved has lost - (although) the distressed investors are best positioned when Noble turns around," Tang said.
-The company did not name the creditors with which it struck a deal.
+"Everyone involved has lost - (although) the distressed investors are best positioned when Noble turns around," he said.

-Noble shares fell as much as 23 percent on Tuesday and were last down 13 percent at 0.22 Singapore dollars, giving it a market value of just $263 million.
+Noble shares fell as much as 23 percent on Tuesday before ending 12 percent lower at 0.23 Singapore dollars, giving it a market value of just $263 million.
 That is in sharp contrast to a valuation of $6 billion that it commanded in February 2015.

 Noble was founded in 1986 by Richard Elman, who rode a commodities bull run to build the company into one of the world's biggest traders, but it plunged into crisis in February 2015 when Iceberg Research started questioning its books.
 Noble has stood by its accounting.